Frequently Asked Questions

 - BT Financial Group

-The following insurers offer a selection of life insurance product available for purchase online:
+The following insurers offer a selection of life insurance products available for purchase online:

 We will display online quotes for these products (subject to eligibility) however you may also be eligible for a wider selection of products available via our telephone advice service.

-iSelect does not charge a fee for its advice or for finding you an appropriate life insurance provider.
-We are paid a commission by the recommended insurance company which allows us to deliver this service free to you.
+iSelect does not charge you a fee for its advice or for helping you find an appropriate life insurance provider.
+We are paid a commission by the insurance company which allows us to deliver this service at no cost to you.
 Please refer to our Financial Services Guide for further information on our fees and charges.

 No. You are able to cancel your cover at any time.

-You can stipulate on the application form as to which method of payment you prefer i.e. Credit card, monthly Direct Debit or Cheque.
+You can stipulate on the application form which method of payment you prefer i.e. credit card, direct debit, Bpay or rollover through your superannuation fund.

 Income protection premiums are generally tax deductible for Australian residents.

-If a Term Life policy is written through a superannuation fund, the premiums are generally tax deductible to the fund.
-Taxation of death benefits depends on whether the benefits are paid to a dependent, non-dependent or to the Trustee of the deceased's estate.
+If a term life policy is written through a superannuation fund, the premiums are generally tax deductible to the fund.
+Taxation of death benefits depends on whether the benefits are paid to a dependant, non-dependant or to the trustee of the deceased’s estate.

-As everyone's circumstances are different, we recommend you seek taxation advice from an independent tax adviser.
+As every individual’s circumstances are different, we recommend you seek specific taxation advice from an independent tax adviser.